XRPLF/xrpl-dev-portal/content/tutorials/interoperability/evm-sidechain-run-a-validator-node.md

 ## Edit Validator Description

 You can edit your validator's public description.
-This info is to identify your validator, and will be relied on by delegators to decide which validators to stake to.
+This info is to identify your validator, and is relied on by delegators when they decide to stake XRP tokens to a particular validator.
 Make sure to provide input for every flag below.
-If a flag is not included in the command the field will default to empty (`--moniker` defaults to the machine name) if the field has never been set or remain the same if it has been set in the past.
+If a flag is not included in the command, the field defaults to empty (`--moniker` defaults to the machine name), if the field has never been set, or remains the same, if it has been set in the past.

 The <key_name> specifies which validator you are editing.
 If you choose to not include certain flags, remember that the --from flag must be included to identify the validator to update.

 The `--identity` can be used as to verify identity with systems like Keybase or UPort.
-When using with Keybase `--identity` should be populated with a 16-digit string that is generated with a [keybase.io](https://keybase.io/) account.
-It's a cryptographically secure method of verifying your identity across multiple online networks.
+When using with Keybase `--identity` must be populated with a 16-digit string that is generated with a [keybase.io](https://keybase.io/) account.
+It is a cryptographically secure method of verifying your identity across multiple online networks.
 The Keybase API allows us to retrieve your Keybase avatar.
 This is how you can add a logo to your validator profile.

 ```bash
 exrpd tx staking edit-validator